Texas Security Deposit Laws

 Under the landlord tenant law, landlords have the right to charge new tenants a security deposit.
 If you collect a security deposit from your Texas tenants, there are certain rules you, as a landlord, must follow, in order to protect both you and your tenants.

-Especially when it comes to returning a tenant’s security deposit, as you must do it within a certain time-frame.
+Especially when it comes to returning a renter’s security deposit, as you must do it within a certain time-frame.
 Failure to do so can lead to certain ramifications, including losing the right to withhold any portion.

 The following are key basics of the Texas security deposit laws to keep in mind.